starfixdev/starfix/Adding Custom Url handlers/Windows/README.md

 - The `Testing Windows URL Handler.cs` file contains a test code to Test the created custom URL

+- The `Output.md` describes the Out put on invoking `Ide:"Hello%20World"` from  the Browser.

 References : https://docs.microsoft.com/